 Macon is a larger medium-sized city located in the state of Georgia.
 With a population of 89,981 people and 45 constituent neighborhoods, Macon is the seventh largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Macon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Macon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Macon are a mix of both white- and blue-collar jobs.
 Overall, Macon is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Macon who work in office and administrative support (14.85%), sales jobs (13.84%), and management occupations (7.74%).

 The per capita income in Macon in 2010 was $21,608, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $86,432 for a family of four.
 However, Macon contains both very wealthy and poor people as well.

 Macon is an extremely ethnically-diverse city.
 The people who call Macon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Macon residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Macon include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Macon is English.
 Other important languages spoken here include Spanish and Indic languages.